moloewe-leuphana/moloewe-leuphana.github.io/docs/02-getting-started/01_selection_page.md

 This mode can be entered on the presentation page in the third dropdown list.
 When a presentation is being carried out using MoLöwe, the presenter interacts with MoLöwe in Controller Mode.
 Controller Mode allows users to change the Slides that are associated with Screens.
-Additionally, the Controller Mode also allows users to change the Screens that are placed on the different Display Devices.
+Additionally, the Controller Mode also allows users to change the Screens that are placed on the different display devices.

+:::info A presentation will not begin until the controller mode was started.
+To begin a presentation, you must first start the presentation slides (the message "Please wait for the presentation to start" will appear on the screens) and then start the controller slide in controller mode.
+:::info